 Find Your Next Epic Adventures in Kenya

-Spot the Big Five in the Maasai Mara Game Park
+Spot the Big Five in the Masai Mara Game Park

-Beginning at dawn, set off for a hot air balloon adventure over the plains of the Maasai Mara.
-Safari from above is a whole new perspective as you see the vultures nests from the top of the trees and watch the hyenas hiding in the bush waiting for their prey.
-Not only that but they joy of gliding through the air at sunrise and floating around in the sky is a once in a lifetime experience.
+Beginning at dawn, set off for a hot air balloon adventure over the plains of the Masai Mara.
+Safari from above is a whole new perspective as you see the vultures’ nests from the top of the trees and watch the hyenas hiding in the bush waiting for their prey.
+Not only that but the joy of gliding through the air at sunrise and floating around in the sky is a once-in-a-lifetime experience.

 The hot air balloon flight takes around an hour with a champagne breakfast awaiting you at a makeshift camp in the savannah.
 What a perfect way to start the day!

 Watch the Great Migration in action